ethereum/web3.py/docs/ens_overview.rst

     ns.setup_name('jasoncarver.eth', '0x5B2063246F2191f18F2675ceDB8b28102e957458')

-If you don't supply the address, :meth:`~ens.main.ENS.setup_name` will assume you want the address returned by :meth:`~ens.main.ENS.address`.
+If you don't supply the address, :meth:`~ens.ENS.setup_name` will assume you want the address returned by :meth:`~ens.ENS.address`.

 .. code-block:: python

     ns.setup_name('jasoncarver.eth')

-If the name doesn't already point to an address, :meth:`~ens.main.ENS.setup_name` will call :meth:`~ens.main.ENS.setup_address` for you.
+If the name doesn't already point to an address, :meth:`~ens.ENS.setup_name` will call :meth:`~ens.ENS.setup_address` for you.

 Wait for the transaction to be mined, then: